mohitpai/journey-optimizer.en/help/using/configuration/ip-pools.md

     >
     >All the IP addresses provisioned with your instance are available in the list.

 The IP pool is now created and displays in the list.
-You can select it to access its properties and display the associated message surface.
+You can select it to access its properties and display the associated channel surface (i.e. message preset).
 For more on how to associate a channel surface with an IP pool, refer to [this section](message-presets.md).

 ![](assets/ip-pool-created.png)